ThomasLeconte/discord-starter-package/README.md

 [Log](#log)

 ## How use it

+**Because this bot working with Typescript, you need to install Typescript and TS-Node for compilation :
+`npm install -g typescript ts-node`**

 First of all, you need to create a `config.json` file on your project root.
 Then, just copy this into your new file :
 ```json